 On top of this, you won’t have control over the security of the platform’s system either – you’re outsourcing your cryptocurrency’s security to them.
 Unfortunately over the years, there have been major hacks that have amounted to around 2 billion dollars being stolen.

 The opposite is true if you own your own private keys.
 By having the private keys, you can set your own rules.
 There won’t be anyone else telling you what you can or cannot do with your own cryptocurrencies.
 By having your own keys, you fully own your own coins and can enjoy financial freedom.

 Having your own keys does come with an important responsibility though: you must ensure that you’ll be the only one to hold those private keys.
 If anyone else manages to get their hands on them, they can access and take your cryptocurrencies.

-At Ledger, we create hardware wallets to provide you with the path to financial freedom with the highest level of security for your private keys – thus your cryptocurrencies.
+Ledger devices are designed to provide you with the path to financial freedom with the highest level of security for your private keys – thus your cryptocurrencies.

-Through our hardware wallets, we provide peace of mind to our users by offering an easy-to-use, accessible yet secure solution.
+Ledger devices provide peace of mind to our users by offering an easy-to-use, accessible yet secure solution.
 In short: with our devices, you still own your keys, thus you securely own your own coins.

 It doesn’t end there though.
 With Ledger’s expertly crafted software, Ledger Live, you have full control over your assets.
 We equally provide a single platform for managing multiple cryptocurrencies, where you can directly buy cryptocurrency and even passively earn more for certain ones through staking.
 All while keeping the high security standard we’ve set for ourselves.
 Over the years, Ledger Live has grown to a central starting point for anyone wanting to join the world of cryptocurrencies – and we’re still working on adding even more exciting new features.